Microboards Ontario

 What Is A Microboard?

-A MicroboardTM is a small group of family and friends (a minimum of 5) who join with a person with a disability to create a non-profit organization.
+A MicroboardTM is a group of family and friends (a minimum of 5) joining with a person with a disability to create a non-profit organization.
 A Microboard is focused on the person's self-determination, empowerment, and supports planning using a person-directed approach.
-People and families that choose to invite others to form a Microboard fundamentally believe that

 Picture